Open Data Impact Series 4 ' Open Data – Supporting Arts, Culture and Heritage 'September 17, 2019

 The Open Data Impact Series, organised by Derilinx, in collaboration with the Open Data Unit of the Department of Public Expenditure and Reform promotes awareness, adoption and use of Open Data in different sectors, and supports the publication of high-quality Open Data.

-The forth session in the Series entitled ‘Open Data - Supporting Arts, Heritage and Culture’ will take place on Wednesday morning, 23rd October 2019 in the Tangent Venue, Trinity College, Dublin 2.
+The forth session in the Series entitled ‘Open Data - Supporting Arts, Heritage and Culture’ took place on Wednesday morning, 23rd October 2019 in the Tangent Venue, Trinity College, Dublin 2.

 Open Data is a valuable resource that can help promote Arts, Culture and Heritage amenities and events.
 Open Data can be used to build new applications, enhance existing products or provide additional context for decision-making.
 The Arts, Culture and Heritage sector has embraced the Open Data initiative, with a large amount of data available, from information on libraries, tourist attractions, archaeological sites and sports amenities.